Catawba people: 20th century to present

 In addition, for decades the Catawba pursued various land claims against the government for the losses due to the illegal treaty made by South Carolina in 1840 and the failure of the federal government to protect their interests.
 This culminated in South Carolina v.
 Catawba Indian Tribe, Inc., where the United States Supreme Court ruled that the tribe's land claims were subject to a statute of limitations which had not yet run out.
 In response, the Catawba prepared to file 60,000 lawsuits against individual landowners in York County to regain ownership of their land.
 On October 27, 1993, the U.S. Congress enacted the Catawba Indian Tribe of South Carolina Land Claims Settlement Act of 1993 (Settlement Act), which reversed the "termination", recognized the Catawba Indian Nation and, together with the state of South Carolina, settled the land claims for $50 million, to be applied toward economic development for the Nation.

 On July 21, 2007, the Catawba held their first elections in more than 30 years.
 Of the five members of the former government, only two were reelected.

 In the 2010 census, 3,370 people identified as having Catawba ancestry.

+There are no longer any "full-blood Catawba", with the last reported "full-blood" being Hester Louisa.
+Due to intermarriages with whites being common, most Catawba citizens have both Catawba and European ancestry and many may outwardly appear white.
+As of 1911, Charles Davis of the Bureau of Indian Affairs had reported that most Catawba people were "full-bloods" few of whom had intermarried with white people and almost none of whom had intermarried with Black people.
+During the early 20th century, Catawba people sometimes appear as "Black" on census records as there were categories for white and Black but not for Native American, however, the Catawba did not view themselves as either white or Black.